 8x1min PowerIntervals, 1min easy spinning recovery between intervals

 The workout above is not identical to the workout in the Max Power video download, but it’s similar.
-Other Train Right videos that feature quickly-shifting intensities include Epic Intervals (features 2012 USAPCC footage), Race Power, and Climbing Speed.
+Other Train Right videos that feature quickly-shifting intensities include Epic Intervals, Race Power, and Speed Intervals (Brand New!).

 Carmichael Training Systems